 14 “Undecided voters might be making a decision on numbers that are incomplete.”
 Are there ever any complete numbers?
 You can go to http://goo.gl/VTPuM and see the comparatives between organizations in telling us what will and will not be part of our construction future!
 Just scroll over the left and watch the numbers change.
 Get ready to place your bets!

 15 “Takes awhile for higher prices to get through to consumers.
 Price of oil seems to be stabilizing.”
 While that might be true, what is also true is how FAST prices change and adapt to those original spikes in the hikes.
-The WSJ created an article on how fast-moving Internet pricing games changed shows this. http://goo.gl/GMj5W is the link that takes you to this article on the pricing wars over a General Electric microwave oven.
-According to the piece, “Sellers on Amazon.com Inc. changed its price nine times in one day, with the price fluctuating between $744.46 and $871.49…Best Buy responded by lifting its online price on the oven to $899.99 from $809.99 after the Amazon prices rose, then lowering it again after Amazon prices for the oven dropped.”
+According to the WSJ on microwave oven wars, “Sellers on Amazon.com Inc. changed its price nine times in one day, with the price fluctuating between $744.46 and $871.49…Best Buy responded by lifting its online price on the oven to $899.99 from $809.99 after the Amazon prices rose, then lowering it again after Amazon prices for the oven dropped.”
 So, what was the original price of the microwave to the retailer?
 The entire pricing-of-product channel is under severe disruption, which means so is the construction channel for its products.
 While it might take time for higher prices to get to a consumer, that time is being squeezed these days by the disruption in multi-channels to see profit.

 16 “Low interest rates are nice, but until easing of uncertainty, it doesn’t do anything.”
 There’s that uncertainty word again.